ivan24004/tp/docs/UserGuide.md

 Format: `find-mate KEYPHRASE`

 Parameters:
 - `KEYPHRASE`: Combination of keywords to be used for the search.
-Accepts any strings.
+Accepts any strings including spaces.

 Examples:
 - `find-mate John`
 - `find-mate C++`

+### Search groups with keywords: `find-group`

+Searches groups that include all matching keywords in their name.

+To match a group's name, the keywords can be a case-insensitive substring of the name.

+Format: `find-group KEYPHRASE`

+Parameters:
+- `KEYPHRASE`: Combination of keywords to be used for the search.
+Accepts any strings including spaces.

+Examples:
-- `find-mate CS2103T G18`
+- `find-group CS2103T G18`

 ### Deleting a contact : `delete`